Table of Contents Show

 5.2.
 Check Every Detail

 It would help if you looked closely at some important places to avoid problems with ticks.
-After crossing a tick area, try to search for a place where you can stop to look and check for ticks.
+After crossing a tick area, try to search for a place where you can stop to look for ticks.
 Within 1 or 2 hours, strip down.
 It’s better if you have a mirror or you can sit in a bathroom.
 After that, closely check ticks.

 Consider removing ticks or killing ticks if you find any.
 Consider taking a shower, but don’t assume that water can wash all ticks away.
 Don’t forget to check your children if they are out with you.